The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Proof of Theorems , and

 We use the same notation $\cE$ as we did for the case of one or $N$ functions, since we think that there cannot be any confusion.
 When $\gamma=|u\rangle\langle u|$ is a rank-one operator, we recover the usual NLS energy of one function.
 When $\gamma$ is an orthonormal projection as in~\eqref{eq:orthonormal_proj} we obtain the energy $\cE(u_1,...,u_N)$ introduced in~\eqref{eq:def_energy_u_j}.
 We introduce the minimisation problem

 The following well-known result in the spirit of~\cite{Lieb-81} states that $J(N)$ coincides with our previously defined problem for orthonormal functions.
-This is based on the important fact that the energy is concave in $\gamma$, hence always attains its minimum on the extreme points of a convex set.
+This is based on the important fact that the energy is concave in $\gamma$.
+In fact, using that the map $\gamma \mapsto \Tr(-\Delta \gamma)$ is linear we find

+where the last integrand is negative by convexity of $x \mapsto x^p$.
+Hence, the map $\cE$ always attains its minimum on the extreme points of a convex set.